Skip to content

 Co-investment proof announcement

-Smith also used her AELP speech today to announce that the government will no longer require training providers to prove that they have collected co-investment from employers before completion payments are paid.
+Smith also used her AELP speech to announce that the government will no longer require training providers to prove that they have collected co-investment from employers before completion payments are paid.

-Simon Ashworth, AELP deputy CEO and director of policy said: “Decoupling the link between collecting all the co-investment and releasing the completion payment to providers, is welcome news.
+Simon Ashworth, AELP deputy CEO and director of policy, said: “Decoupling the link between collecting all the co-investment and releasing the completion payment to providers is welcome news.

-“The current situation unfairly penalises providers operating on tight margins, so this change should help their cash flow.
+“The current situation penalises providers operating on tight margins, so this change should help their cash flow.
 It will also see a reduction in bureaucracy and administrative burden, alongside an uptick in achievement rates.”

 Share